Thinking of going to Slovakia yourself? Here are the top places to visit in Slovakia that you definitely shouldn’t miss!

 The perfect destination for those who would like to try their hand out at skiing, Liptovský Mikuláš, located in northern Slovakia, is home to Jasna ski resort, also known as the most famous ski resort in the country.

 The best time to visit Slovakia if you want to go here is definitely in the winter.
-A town in the Liptov region, Liptovský Mikuláš is also home to the Liptov Gallery of Peter Michael Bohun, which is one of the oldest art galleries in Slovakia.
+In the Liptov region, Liptovský Mikuláš is also home to the Liptov Gallery of Peter Michael Bohun, one of the oldest art galleries in Slovakia.

 Another thing that this town is well-known for its culture, specifically its history of different kinds of guilds such as craftsmen’s guilds, shoemakers’ guild, tailors’ guild, and a lot more.

 Where to stay: Best hotels in Liptovský Mikuláš, Slovakia

 Tired of moving around Slovakia and engaging in physically demanding activities?
 Come to Piestany in western Slovakia and relax in its famous spa.
 The aura of the town itself feels very relaxed and laid-back, making it a favorite destination for more reserved tourists.

 Even though it’s a well-known spa town, Piestany is also a great summer destination, as it’s the town that receives the most sunshine in the whole country.